Take the first steps toward your future today.

 Do transcripts from institutions outside the US need to be evaluated by a transcript evaluation service?

-All transcripts from academic institutions outside the United States must be accompanied by an official course-by-course evaluation, including U.S. GPA conversion, from World Education Services (WES), International Credential Evaluators, International Educational Evaluators or another agency approved by the National Association of Credential Evaluation Services.
-Transcript evaluations will be at the expense of the student.
-We encourage applicants to submit their transcripts for evaluation(s) as soon as possible after submitting their application.
-The Admissions Committee must receive and review the evaluation before an offer of admission can be made.
+All transcripts from academic institutions outside of the United States must be accompanied by an official course-by-course evaluation, including U.S. GPA conversion from World Education Services (WES), International Credential Evaluators, or another agency approved by the National Association of Credential Evaluation Services.
+Transcript evaluations will be at the applicant’s own expense.
+The original document that was evaluated and an English translation (if applicable) must be included with the evaluation.

 Tuition is waived for Van Andel Institute Graduate School students since they are fully supported by fellowships.
 Tuition for non-Graduate School students who wish to take courses is $25,000 for a full year (three semesters including summer).
 For individual courses, tuition will be assessed at a rate of $825 per credit hour.

 Students in the doctoral program at the Graduate School are supported by institutional (internal) fellowships for five years.
 These fellowships include a stipend of approximately $39,000 per year and health, dental and vision insurance for the student (and family).
 The Graduate School also provides a laptop computer and up to $2,500 per year to attend scientific conferences.